njlr/buck-include-guards/README.md

 We can use Buck to generate robust include guards using file hashes.

-Buck caches everything, so this process if fast. 🚀
+Buck caches everything, so the process is fast. 🚀

 ```
 buck run :demo